 Wait.
 How can there be more than one kind of SEO title?

 That’s a very good question!
 There are 2 kinds of SEO title.
-The first is the main one for your website.
+The first is the main one for your website (commonly just called ‘title’).
 The second is the SEO post title (or page title, if you will, but for simplicity we’ll just call it a post title).
 In the case of a post, the actual post title and the post SEO title could turn out to be the same.

 But you don’t really want that to happen.
 For one thing, that means that you’d be confusing both searchers and crawl spiders if you have both titles the same.
 It’s kind of a dead end, especially if your post refers to a product.
 So, you want to use your focus keywords to differentiate the post from the overall website.

 In this case, perform your due diligence in keyword research before you even start to write your post.
-Decide on the best keywords for your subject and weave them into the post title.
+Decide on the best keywords for your subject and weave the main one into the post title.

 To illustrate, Greenville SC > Downtown Greenville would be the breadcrumb trail that leads to the description of what you can find in Greenville’s campy downtown area.
 So, one could search ‘coffee shops in downtown Greenville’ or ‘Greenville boutiques downtown’.
 With the right titling, people will end up on the right page, and then they’ll come to the right place for a perfect latte.